 The Australian Passport Office issues passports to Australian citizens in Australia and overseas in accordance with the Australian Passports Act 2005, related laws and the Convention on International Civil Aviation.
 We also issue other types of travel documents, for example, Convention Travel Documents, to eligible non-citizens living in Australia.

 Online services are available from this website.
-These services include accessing passport applications and tracking the progress of your application.

 Australia Post provides a nationwide shopfront on our behalf.
 Australia Post: